Mamadi Diakite: Oklahoma City Thunder (2022)

-On January 11, 2022, Diakite signed a 10-day agreement with the Oklahoma City Thunder.
-Diakite signed a second 10-day contract with the Thunder on January 21.
+On January 11, 2022, Diakite signed a 10-day agreement with the Thunder.
+Diakite signed a second 10-day contract on January 21.
 He signed a third 10-day contract with the Thunder on January 31.
 On February 9, he was released by the team, in order to open up a roster spot for KZ Okpala, acquired in a trade with the Miami Heat.